Kong/docs.konghq.com/app/deck/file/manipulation/namespace.md

 ## Custom host

-An alternate way to namespace APIs is to have each API listen on a different hostname e.g. `http://service1.api.example.com/somepath`, `http://service2.api.example.com/somepath`.
+An alternate way to namespace APIs is to have each API listen on a different hostname, for example, `http://service1.api.example.com/somepath`, `http://service2.api.example.com/somepath`.

 The following command updates all route definitions in a file to listen only when a request is made to `service1.api.example.com`.
 If the route already has a `hosts` entry, the new domain is appended to the list.